 The final and arguably most important feature is the feature that we discussed earlier in this article: adjustability.
 Never go with a rimfire scope that is not adjustable, even though the majority of rimfire scopes that are made aren’t.
 Each of the four rimfire scopes that we recommended are fully adjustable.
 And in addition to being adjustable, an objective lens of at least 32mm on your scope is a good idea so you’ll have an overall better sight picture.

-Best Rimfire Scopes on the Market
+Best Rimfire Scopes on the Market in 2023

 Best Rimfire Scope on a Budget: